-The Azure IoT Hub output allows you to send messages to a Microsoft Azure IoT Hub where you can then push information to devices and sensors in the field, enabling actuation or changes in device behavior.
-Azure IoT Hub is a managed service hosted in the Azure cloud that acts as a central message hub for bi-directional communication between ArcGIS Velocity and your IoT devices.
+The Azure IoT Hub output in ArcGIS Velocity allows you to send messages to a Microsoft Azure IoT Hub, where you can push information to devices and sensors in the field, enabling actuation or changes in device behavior.
+Azure IoT Hub is a managed service hosted in the Azure cloud that acts as a central message hub for bidirectional communication between ArcGIS Velocity and your IoT devices.

 For more information on Azure IoT Hub, see the Azure IoT Hub documentation.

-- A data analyst wants to update the properties of sensors, connected via an Azure IoT Hub, based on information coming in from a related system.
+- A data analyst wants to update the properties of sensors, connected through an Azure IoT Hub, based on information coming in from a related system.

 - A logistics company configures an Azure IoT Hub output to trigger vehicle tracking device behavior based on the vehicle's current location.

 - Azure IoT Hub connection properties can be obtained in the Azure IoT Hub.

 - The device to which you intend to send messages must already exist in Azure IoT Hub.
-Velocity will not create them.
+Velocity will not create it.

 - The Track ID of the message or record should match the device ID that is registered in the Azure IoT Hub.